-1. The main health outcome of interest is depressive symptoms at 12 months post randomisation.
+1. The main health outcome of interest is depressive symptoms at 6 months post randomisation.
 Depressive symptoms has been selected as the potential primary outcome for a future randomised clinical trial as current evidence suggests that this would be the most appropriate outcome for a befriending intervention, based on findings from a systematic review that depressive symptoms were reduced in the short and long term (24), and that befriending may be more effective in those who are very socially isolated or have poor educational attainment (35).
-Examining symptoms at 12 months will enable us to capture potential negative effects of relationships terminating at six months.
 Depressive symptoms will be measured using the GDS-LD (44) which has established psychometric properties and has been used in a number of trials of psychosocial interventions in people with ID.
 This is a 20 item self-report scale.
 Scores range from 0-40 and higher scores indicate more symptoms.
 Depressive symptoms will also be assessed at 6 months (post randomisation), measured using the GDS-LD (42).

-- 2. Self-esteem measured at 6 months and 12 months using the adapted Rosenberg self-esteem scale for people with intellectual disabilities (43), which is a self-report scale with 6 items and is a widely used, validated measure.
+- 2. Self-esteem measured at 6 months using the adapted Rosenberg self-esteem scale for people with intellectual disabilities (43), which is a self-report scale with 6 items and is a widely used, validated measure.
 This will be analysed as a continuous variable. - 3.
-Quality of life at 6 months and 12 months using the Maslow Assessment of Needs Scale-Learning Disability (MANS-LD; (44)) and five items from the adapted World Health Organisation Quality of Life questionnaire (WHO-QOL-8; (45)).
+Quality of life at 6 months using the Maslow Assessment of Needs Scale-Learning Disability (MANS-LD; (44)) and five items from the adapted World Health Organisation Quality of Life questionnaire (WHO-QOL-8; (45)).
 It will be analysed as a continuous variable. - 4.
-Loneliness and social satisfaction at 6 months and 12 months will be measured using the self report, 12 item Modified Worker Loneliness Questionnaire (MWLQ (46), which has been validated in people with intellectual disability and has good psychometric properties.
+Loneliness and social satisfaction at 6 months will be measured using the self report, 12 item Modified Worker Loneliness Questionnaire (MWLQ (46), which has been validated in people with intellectual disability and has good psychometric properties.
 It will be analysed as a continuous variable. - 5.
-Social support will be measured at 6 months and 12 months using the Social Support Self Report for intellectually disabled adults (SSSR) (47), which measures perceived social support from friends, family, staff and romantic partner on a three point scale.
+Social support will be measured at 6 months using the Social Support Self Report for intellectually disabled adults (SSSR) (47), which measures perceived social support from friends, family, staff and romantic partner on a three point scale.
 It will be analysed as a continuous variable. - 6.
-Social participation will be measured at 6 months and 12 months using the Guernsey Community Participation and Leisure Assessment (GCPLA) (48).
+Social participation will be measured at 6 months using the Guernsey Community Participation and Leisure Assessment (GCPLA) (48).
 It contains six categories of activity relating to 49 operationally defined contacts.
 It will be used to measure the frequency of participation in community activities over the previous six month period.
 It will be analysed as a continuous variable. - 7.
-Health related quality of life will be measured at 6 and 12 months using the EuroQol-Youth (EQ-5D-Y), which will be used to calculate Quality adjusted life years (QALYs) in line with accepted guidance (49).
+Health related quality of life will be measured at 6 months using the EuroQol-Youth (EQ-5D-Y), which will be used to calculate Quality adjusted life years (QALYs) in line with accepted guidance (49).
 The EQ-5D-Y is a generic instrument containing 5 dimensions (mobility, looking after myself, doing usual activities, having pain or discomfort and feeling worried, sad or unhappy), 3 levels per dimension (no problems, some problems and a lot of problems) questionnaire.
 It will be analysed as a continuous measure. - 8.
-Service use and costs will be assessed at 6 and 12 months using the modified Client Services receipt Inventory (CSRI) for people with intellectual disabilities adapted for the study (50).
+Service use and costs will be assessed at 6 months using the modified Client Services receipt Inventory (CSRI) for people with intellectual disabilities adapted for the study (50).
 It will be completed with carers and used to assess costs related to service use in the last six months.
 This will be analysed as a continuous measure.